Where can I buy British made socks?

 Evercreatures wellie socks seem to all be made in the UK.
 I don’t know much about this company or any of their other products because their website does not work (as of 5/6/16; assuming I have the right website for them).
 I saw these socks for sale on the Good to be Outdoors website.
 I assume Evercreatures wellington boots are foreign made – http://www.evercreatures.co.uk

 “ELITEWEAR High Performance Socks F.J.B.
-Established 1886 Made in the UK” – I have seen some of the Elitewear socks pictured below from eBay which say on them that they are made in the UK, but I can’t find any other information about who makes them or if the company are still going.
+Established 1886 Made in the UK” – I have seen some of the Elitewear socks pictured below on eBay which say on them that they are made in the UK, but I can’t find any other information about who makes them or if the company are still going.
+From the second picture below I suspect they were made by F.J.
+Bamkin & Son Ltd of Hucknall, Nottingham.
+F.J.
+Bamkin & Son Ltd went bankrupt in 2013.
+Also see Pennine socks below who appear to be connected to this company.
+The F.J.
+Bamkin & Son website, http://www.pennine-bamkin.co.uk no longer works.
+Their socks can still be found on eBay, as of September 2017.

 If you are buying British made wool socks, then if it is wool from British sheep all the better.